marioidival/goga/README.md

 		- [X] order by with desc `_order=-column`
 		- [X] order by with multiple orders `_order=-column1,column2`
 	- [ ] GROUP BY `/db/sch/tbl?_select=column1,column2&_groupby=column1`
+		- [X] group by chunk code with columns
 		- [ ] group by with group functions support `SUM, AVG, MAX, MIN`
 		- [ ] group by with having clause `_groupby=column1->>having:sum:column_name:$gt:500`